To Sir Phillip, With Love

 And Phillip did not, as one might imagine, even think the word drown lightly.

 - In 2021, following the premiere of Bridgerton on Netflix, To Sir Phillip, With Love returned to bestseller lists, including #10 on the New York Times mass market bestseller list.

 - To Sir Phillip, With Love was chosen by popular vote as one of Romance Writers of America’s Top Ten Books of 2003.

-- To Sir Phillip, With Love spent four weeks on the New York Times bestseller list, peaking at #6.
+- At the time of its release in 2003, To Sir Phillip, With Love spent four weeks on the New York Times bestseller list, peaking at #6.